 Mini-pills contain only progestin.
 They prevent pregnancy by thickening your cervical mucus and thinning the lining of the uterus.
 Some mini-pills suppress ovulation, but that’s not the main way they work.
 The mini-pill was developed for women who are sensitive to estrogen.
 It has the same failure rate as the combo pill—about one in 10.

-Benefits: The mini-pill is safe for women who are at risk of heart disease or strokes, or are heavy smokers.
-It’s also safe for breastfeeding women.
+Benefits: The mini-pill is safe for people who are at risk of heart disease or strokes, or are heavy smokers.
+It’s also safe when you're breastfeeding.

 Inactive pills: Unlike the combo pill formulas, every mini-pill in your pack is active.
 Take one every single day, at about the same time each day.
 (If you ever have trouble remembering, Bedsider's app can help.)